elixir-no-nels/nels-docs/docs/about.md

 !!! info

 	For usegalaxy.no user support please contact the ELIXIR Norway support desk by sending an email to [contact@bioinfo.no](mailto:contact@bioinfo.no)

+## Further resources

+#### ELIXIR Norway Data Stewardship Wizard
+The Data Stewardship Wizard is an international project to help serious researchers and data stewards with building smart Data Management Plans (DMPs) for FAIR Open Science.

+ELIXIR Norway offer a dedicated [Data Stewardship Wizard instance](https://elixir-no.ds-wizard.org/) for life scientists in Norway with tailored guidance.
+You can use you FEIDE user to log in (given that your [FEIDE user is linked to ELIXIR AAI](https://elixir-europe.org/register) or you can sign up using your email address.

+Contact our helpdesk at [contact@bioinfo.no](mailto:contact@bioinfo.no) if you need support.

+#### ELIXIR Research Data Management Kit
+[The ELIXIR Research Data Management Kit (RDMkit)](https://rdmkit.elixir-europe.org/) is an online guide containing good data management practices applicable to research projects from the beginning to the end.

+ELIXIR NORWAY is contributing to develop and maintain RDMkit as part of the CONVERGE project.

+The RDMkit has guidelines, information, and pointers to help you with problems throughout the data’s life cycle.
+RDMkit supports FAIR data — Findable, Accessible, Interoperable and Reusable — by-design, from the first steps of data management planning to the final steps of depositing data in public archives.

+!!! warning

+	This part of the page is still under construction

 ## How to cite us